MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/client-credential-multi-tenant.md

-# Pattern for using MSAL for client credential flow in multi-tenant services
+# Using MSAL.NET for client credential flow in multi-tenant services

 ## Decision point - Microsoft.Identity.Web or Microsoft.Identity.Client (MSAL)?